-- 11. Assets held in Canadian investments are less than 2.5% of the Company's total admitted assets. - 12.
-Investments with contractual sales restrictions are less than 2.5% of the Company's total admitted assets. - 13.
+- 12. Investments with contractual sales restrictions are less than 2.5% of the Company's total admitted assets. - 13.
 Assets held in equity interests are less than 2.5% of the Company's total admitted assets. - 14.
 Assets held in nonaffiliated, privately placed equities are less than 2.5% of the Company's total admitted assets. - 15.
-Assets held in general partnership interests are less than 2.5% of the Company's total admitted assets. - 16.
+Assets held in general partnership interests, excluding limited partnership interests and LLC investments, are less than 2.5% of the Company's total admitted assets. - 16.
 The Company does not have any assets held in mortgage loans reported in Schedule B. - 17.
 The Company does not have any assets held in mortgage loans reported in Schedule B. - 18.
 The assets held in real estate are less than 2.5% of the Company's total admitted assets. - 19.
 Investments in mezzanine real estate loans are less than 2.5% of the Company's total admitted assets. - 20.
 The Company does not have any admitted assets subject to securities lending, repurchase agreements, reverse repurchase agreements, dollar repurchase agreements, or dollar reverse repurchase agreements. - 21.
-The Company owns \$4,984 thousand in hedging options. - 22.
+The Company owns \$4,146 thousand in hedging options. - 22.
 The Company does not have any collars, swaps, or forwards. - 23.
 The Company does not have any futures contracts.

-ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL INVESTMENT DISCLOSURES (CONTINUED) DECEMBER 31, 2023
+ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL INVESTMENT DISCLOSURES (CONTINUED) DECEMBER 31, 2024 (Dollars in thousands)